Paris Map

 Presentation of the arrondissements

-The arrondissements of Paris are administrative divisions that partition Paris into twenty arrondissements which are all municipalities with their own administration.
+Looking at the Paris map, you can see that arrondissements of Paris are administrative divisions that partition Paris into twenty arrondissements which are all municipalities with their own administration.
 The arrondissements are comparable at the national level to cantons in French regions.

 This division of the capital of France into arrondissements dates back to the year 1795.
 Paris then had twelve arrondissements.
 It was not until 1859 that their number rose to twenty with the annexation of the nearby suburbs.
 It was also at this time that spiral numbering was adopted, starting from the districts of central Paris to the peripheral districts.
 Among the municipalities annexed in the 19th century, we can notably cite Grenelle (15th), Vaugirard (15th), La Villette (19th) and Belleville (19th and 20th today).
 Many other villages could also be cited: Auteuil, Batignolles-Monceau, Belleville, Bercy, Charonne, Grenelle, La Villette, Montmartre, Vaugirard, etc.